gmontamat/llm-browser-companion/README.md

 simplifies my process by directly calling the LLM provider with customizable prompts.

 Additionally, this happens to be an experiment to check if LLMs can help me write code in a language and framework I am not familiar with.
-It seems that coding for JavaScript/browser extensions comes with many restrictions.
-For instance, injecting this extension into an Outlook tab to modify an email or edit a Reddit comment is not allowed.
+It seems that coding a browser extension in JavaScript comes with many restrictions.
+For instance, injecting this extension into an Outlook tab to modify an email or edit a Reddit comment is not simple.
 Unfortunately, the LLM wasn't very helpful in resolving these and other issues that arose during debugging.

 The extension logo was created by DALL-E.